The seven competencies are:

 - Personal Responsibility

-You must complete the initial competency based application form online.
+You must complete the initial application form online.
 You may also be subject to preliminary vetting checks at this stage.

-You will be invited to attend an Assessment Centre at Police Headquarters in Kempston.
-The Assessment Centre will last for approx. 3 hours consisting of the following assessments:
+You will be invited to attend an Assessment Centre at either Bedfordshire Police Headquarters or Halsey Road Police Station in Kempston.
+The Assessment Centre will last for approx. half a day consisting of the following assessments:

 View advice and tips about how to improve your fitness in preparation for the Assessment Centre tests.

 Prior to undertaking any police patrol duties, you will undergo an initial training course.
-The course is over an eight week period which will consist of classroom and computer based learning which cover many aspects of law and procedure.
+The course is currently delivered over an eight week period which will consist of classroom and computer based learning which cover many aspects of law and procedure.
 This will take place on a Tuesday and Thursday evenings.
+Your Personal Safety training will be delivered on each Saturday during the course.

 There is an attestation at the end of training to mark the successful completion of the course.